ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 ## Deriving keys from a seed phrase {#deriving-keys-from-seed}

-If every 32 ETH staked required a new set of 2 completely independent keys to be created, key management would quickly become unwieldy especially for users running multiple validators.
-To get around this problem, multiple validator keys can be derived from a single common secret.
-Storing that single secret allows access to multiple validator keys.
+If every 32 ETH staked required a new set of 2 completely independent keys, key management would quickly become unwieldy, especially for users running multiple validators.
+Instead, multiple validator keys can be derived from a single common secret and storing that single secret allows access to multiple validator keys.

 [Mnemonics](https://en.bitcoinwiki.org/wiki/Mnemonic_phrase) and paths are a well-known feature that users often encounter when [they access](https://ethereum.stackexchange.com/questions/19055/what-is-the-difference-between-m-44-60-0-0-and-m-44-60-0) their hardware wallets.
 The mnemonic is a sequence of words that act as an initial seed for a private key.
 When combined with additional data, the mnemonic is used to generate a hash known as the 'master key'.
 This can be thought of as the root of a tree.
 Branches from this root can then be drived using a heirarchical path, so that child nodes can exist as combinations of their parent node's hash and their index in the tree.

-These paths have the following structure which will be familiar to users who have interacted with hardware wallets:
+These paths have the following structure, which will be familiar to users who have interacted with hardware wallets:

 ```
 m/44'/60'/0'/0`